sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

     (...)

-*Here you can see module spider will list all commands available*
+*Here you can see module spider will list all modules available on OzSTAR*

 ::